New, Rare, Live

 New, Rare, Live is a 2004 compilation album by the Australian band Superheist.
 It includes the band's final recorded songs with earlier songs and live recordings of the group's final concert at Melbourne in 2003.

 Background

-In mid 2003 Superheist began working on their third studio album.
+In mid 2003, Superheist began working on their third studio album.
 However, after a turbulent second half of the year touring, loss of management and an eventual disastrous band breakup, the album was never completed.
 There were however four new tracks completed featuring Joey Biro on vocals ("Seasons, Get A Life, Vultures and Hole in the Head") and an additional single, "The Road", with Cam Baines of Bodyjar on lead vocals.
-These five tracks were later released with a bunch of B-sides from Supeheist's back catalog and this became disc 1 of New, rare, Live.
+These five tracks were later released with a bunch of B-sides from Supeheist's back catalogue and this became disc 1 of New, rare, Live.
 The second CD of the compilation was originally meant to be a stand-alone live release; however, due to the band split it became part of this compilation.